rhine3/audiomoth-guide/guide.md

 * The gain is the amount that sounds from the microphone will be amplified once recorded.

 * Selecting the optimal gain requires trial and error in your particular field conditions.
 If the gain is too high, your recordings will [clip](https://en.wikipedia.org/wiki/Clipping_(audio)), creating an unpleasant distortion that can be challenging, if not impossible, to analyze.
 Alternatively, if the gain is too low, sounds will be faint and hard to hear.

-Set recording and sleep duration in seconds.

-* Note the difference between the "recording schedule," "recording period," and "recording duration."

-    * The *recording schedule* is the overall schedule

-    * A custom recording schedule is composed of *recording periods*, the time of day the recorder is active when it is on CUSTOM mode)

-    * The *recording duration* is the length of each recording.

-    * Example: add one recording period, 12:00-13:00.
-Set the recording duration as 120 seconds and the sleep duration as 60 second.
-Every day, this custom recording schedule would create 20 two-minute recordings, each spaced one minute apart.

-* AudioMoth recording/sleeping behavior varies depending on switch position (DEFAULT or CUSTOM) and time of day vs. recording period.

-    * **DEFAULT:** Device immediately starts recording for recording duration time, then sleeps, then begins recording again.
-This repeats until DEFAULT mode is turned off or the recorder dies.
-Recording period/schedule is irrelevant in DEFAULT mode.

-    * **CUSTOM:**
-        * If device is turned on outside of the scheduled recording periods, it waits until recording period starts, then begins its recording schedule.
-        * If it is turned on during the recording period, it will not start recording until the next scheduled recording begins.
-For instance, consider an AudioMoth scheduled to record at 09:00, with a 2-minute recording duration and 2-minute sleep duration.
-If the AudioMoth was switched to CUSTOM mode at 9:01, it would skip the recording scheduled for 9:00-9:02, and wait until 09:04 to make its first recording.

-    * In summary, to make recordings immediately, or make them continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
-When recording at a particular time of day is desired, use the CUSTOM mode.

-* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

-* To make a single continuous file each recording period, set the recording duration length equal to the length of the recording period.
-Note that the maximum file size for any single file is 4GB, so make sure that the estimated size of each individual file is less than 4000 MB.

-The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.

-* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

-* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
-Input card size and battery capacity (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
-For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

 Decide whether onboard LED light should be on or off.